AppsFlyer/aerospike-clj/doc/advanced-async-hooks.md

   * `op-start-time` is `(System/nanoTime)`, converted here to microseconds and used to measure latency.
 2. The code is using the passed arguments to measure latency and format metrics' names.
-You can easily do other stuff like logging ,etc.
+You can easily do other stuff like logging, etc.
 3. Both `on-success` and `on-failure` return the results passed in.
 Although this logic is the last logic that happens to the operations' results (e.g. after transcoders are called), the returned result will be what the calling code gets